zshzero/blog/content/gsoc/build-and-install-chromium-OS.md

 7. Get the public source code

-You will have a much nicer time if you also have a fast multi-processor machine with lots of memory and good Internet connection
+You will have a much nicer time if you also have a fast multi-processor machine with lots of memory and good internet connection
 ```bash
 cd ~/chromiumos
 repo init -u https://chromium.googlesource.com/chromiumos/manifest.git --repo-url https://chromium.googlesource.com/external/repo.git